- Off road parking

 Two bedrooms: 1 x king-size double, 1 x twin.
 Shower room with shower, basin and WC.
 Additional ground floor WC with basin.
 Fitted kitchen with dining area.
 Utility room.
 Living room with electric fire and doors to patio and garden.

 Oil central heating with electric fire in living room.
-Electric double oven with ceramic hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Sky, DVD player, WiFi, stereo/CD player, small library of DVDs.
+Electric double oven with ceramic hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Sky, DVD player, WiFi, stereo/CD player, small selection of DVDs.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Lockable bike storage.
 Private patio with garden furniture and BBQ, shared use of owner's large lawned garden.
 Sorry, no pets and no smoking.
 Shop 1 mile, pub/restaurant 1 mile.

 - Last minute